lore

 Hackathon for Rejects on easyhacks.org.
 Started from an accidental rejection email thread from UBC nwhacks.
 Turned into a 10 person team with 170+ beginners from 7+ countries and about $8K in prizes.

-Did a 50km Scarborough → downtown bike ride for fun.
-All on the toronto bike share system.
-Probly the first person to do it.
-Switched bikes 13 times
+Did a 50km bike ride from Scarborough to downtown Toronto for fun.
+All on the Toronto bike share system.
+Probably the first person to do it.
+Switched bikes 13 times in the span of 6 hours.

 Oct 2024 did my first 10K after 2 weeks of running with uoft running club